peacemakr-io/peacemakr-java-sdk/README.md

 # Peacemakr Java SDK

-A cloud or on-prem backed service that which provides simple, backward compatible, and secure key lifecycle management.
+A cloud or on-prem backed SDK that which provides simple, backward compatible, and secure Crypto with built in Key Lifecycle Management.

 Dependencies:
  - download and install openjdk: https://jdk.java.net/12/